t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

    can include a number of mechanisms ranging from secure routing to data link layer and network layer security.

+5. Object security describes mechanisms to allow transfer of secured blocks of data with end-to-end assurances independent of communication pattern, for e.g through proxies or other store-and-forward mechanisms.

-5. Application security guarantees that only trusted instances of an application running in the IoT can communicate with each other, while illegitimate instances cannot interfere.
+6. Application security guarantees that only trusted instances of an application running in the IoT can communicate with each other, while illegitimate instances cannot interfere.